 - Competitive and popular courses in the South of Ireland currently have such a high entry profile that students may require four subjects to meet the entry requirements - Applicants to prestigious universities such as Oxford, Cambridge, and London Imperial may be required to offer four A-Level subjects with at least one achieved at A standard - Irish universities may not accept Applied A level subjects with a coursework element of 40% or more.
 Applied level 3 courses such as BTEC Subsidiary Diplomas, Cambridge Technical Level 3, and CoPE Level 3 Awards are also unacceptable to most ROI institutions.
-DKIT (Dundalk Institute of Technology) is an exception to this rule - Queen's University and St Mary's University College accept only one applied course in an applicant's academic profile.
-Please refer to the admission guidelines at both institutions - The Russell Group of Universities, for example Queen's University and St Mary's University College Belfast ask for a specific grade profile for BTECs and Cambridge Technical Level 3 courses rather than an overall grade.
+DKIT (Dundalk Institute of Technology) is an exception to this rule and will accept the BTEC Subsidiary Diploma - Queen's University will accept only one applied course in an applicant's academic profile.
+St Mary's University College will accept only one applied course for teaching but will consider two applied courses for entry to the BA Hons Liberal Arts degree.
+Please refer to the admission guidelines at both institutions - The Russell Group of Universities, for example Queen's University and St Mary's University College Belfast ask for a specific grade profile for BTECs, AQA Level 3 Certificates and Cambridge Technical Level 3 courses rather than an overall grade.